joeappleton18/com-1028-labs/part-2.md

 The above code tests if the expected todos' id and titles are returned in a JSON list - pretty awesome, and close to how a real client application would interact with the API.
 If the response is not as expected, the test will fail.

-We can also test we can retrieve a single todo:
+We can also test if we can retrieve a single todo:

 ```java